robomechanics/MiniRHex/README.md

 ![MiniRHex Running](Images/still.bmp)

 MiniRHex is a miniature scale hexapod heavily based on the design of RHex.
 Notable features include a laser-cut frame and 3D printed legs for low cost construction and an intuitive software package that allows for highly-customizable control over the robot’s behavior.
-MiniRHex was designed to be an educational and outreach tool to allow students to experiment with a fully functional walking robot at a much lower cost.
+MiniRHex is designed to be an educational and outreach tool to allow students to experiment with a fully functional walking robot at a much lower cost.
 The low price tag lets research groups maintain a fleet of machines, allowing each student more hands-on interaction with the hardware.
 Possible educational principles include gait design and optimization, leg design and control, and mobile robot sensor incorporation.

 ![Payload Demonstration](Images/Brick_carrying.png)